 This is a flexible chutney formula that adapts to whatever fruit and veg you have lying around that needs to be used up.
 Enjoy with cheese, meats, crackers, and pickles.Read More

-Quick pickles, or refrigerator pickles are vegetables or fruit that are packed in a hot brine and kept in the fridge.
+Quick pickles, or refrigerator pickles are the result of vegetables or fruit that have been packed in hot brine and left to sit for at least a few hours in the fridge.
 They are not fermented, and they don’t cook as much as with traditional canning methods so they retain some good crunch.
-Quick pickling is a perfect way to go if you have a small amount of veggies and it’s not worth it to set up a big canning production.Read More
+Quick pickling is a perfect way to go if you have a small amount of veggies to deal with, and when you’re just not interested in setting up an elaborate canning production.Read More

 So I had this whipping cream and I really didn't want to throw it out.
 To extend its life, I decided to make ghee.
 Ghee is the Indian version of clarified butter.
 It differs from French clarified butter in that it is cooked longer, so that the milk solids actually brown slightly, and all of the water from the butter is evaporated away.Read More